 What is the prognosis for gingivitis and stomatitis?

-The prognosis for gingivitis is excellent provided you follow your veterinarian's instructions.
-Your cat will benefit tremendously from a professional oral assessment, treatment and prevention teeth cleaning under anesthesia followed by home oral care.
-The prognosis for stomatitis is good with multiple extractions.
+The prognosis for gingivitis is excellent, provided you follow your veterinarian's instructions.
+Your cat will benefit tremendously from a professional oral assessment and teeth cleaning under anesthesia, followed by a consistent homecare routine.